chiehmin/MinMinGuard/README.md

 --------------------------

 **Q: Why it is not work for some apps?**
 A: You can take a look at "how does it work" section.
-For url based blocking, ~~this approach still can not remove the empty space.~~there is still a few apps contains empty space that can not be removed.
+For url based blocking, there is still a few apps contains empty space that can not be removed.
 I hope in the following updates I can support more advertisement network with API based blocking.

 **Q: Can AdAway or Adblock remove the empty space cause by ads?**
 A: I tested AdAway and Adblock.
 They both can not remove the empty space.
 If there is any other app that can remove the empty space, please tell me and I will mention here.